lolmanQ/lolmanQ/README.md

    - I have worked with practically all systems in unity from animations to lighting
  - C# (2-3 years)
    - I have a background in software development and game development so i have a understanding of more complex sides of the C# language
+ - Unreal (1 week)
+   - Using my knowlage of other game engines to speed learn unreal
  - C++ (1 week)
    - I have started making a [game engine](https://github.com/lolmanQ/Kragen) as i have experince in C# and other languages i already know most consepts and i just need to know the words